Productivity

 4. Write systematically

-• Add paragraphs, to capture the essence of the discussion
+• Add paragraphs to capture the discussion.

 5. Highlighting decisions